rhine3/audiomoth-guide/guide.md

 This version of the guide reflects the newest firmware available at the time of writing (v.1.5.0); previous versions of the guide are also available in the GitHub repository.

 #### Other guides and support
 The information here complements official [Open Acoustic Devices documentation](https://www.openacousticdevices.info/getting-started) and a guide by [David Brown](https://sites.google.com/view/audiomoth/home).
 Since the original release of this guide in 2019, Open Acoustic Devices posted an official manual similar to this material [on their website](https://www.openacousticdevices.info/open-source).
 These documents contain similar information.
-The guide below also has additional information about using AudioMoths in practice, including housing options, deployment procedures, acoustic tests, common stumbling blocks, and rules of thumb for scaling up.
+The guide below also shares additional information about using AudioMoths in practice, including housing options, deployment procedures and protocols, acoustic tests, common stumbling blocks, and rules of thumb for scaling up.

 If you have a question or comment that you can't find addressed in any of these guides, several forums are available to help you.
 Try searching or posting on the following:
 * [AudioMoth support forum](https://www.openacousticdevices.info/support) for AudioMoth-specific questions